 - No need to leave the app for a 3rd party 'Notes' app

-- New features enable customers to enjoy same capabilities as with the paper flyer; alleviates anxiety about no longer receiving paper version
+- New features enable customers to enjoy same capabilities as with the paper flyer; alleviates anxiety about no longer receiving physical copies

 After defining certain functionalities that will help customers browse the flyer and create shopping lists, I put together several user flows to visualize their potential thought processes and associated steps while navigating through the app.

 Once I established the functionalities and had an idea of specific user flows, I began to visualize the interface.
 Sketching low fidelity wireframes helped to bring some of my ideas to life.
 Below is a selection of some of my sketches.